The Unconquerable World: People's war - wars of national self-determination

 The first modern people's war was the Spanish resistance to the French invasion 1807-14 (p.
 68).
 A people's war that showed how a superior force can be worn down by lesser military strength contrary to the classic rules of conventional warfare.
 The main need was to endure, and an armed population.
 George Washington also understood this need to endure.
 "Washington was always aware that his most important task was to insure the survival of his own forces - not strictly for military purposes but to personify the unconquerable will of the American people" (p.
 157).

 The big downside of people's war is that the whole people then become subject to retaliation (p.
 81).
-In the Japanese retaliation against the Chinese communists, the population dropped from 45 million to 25 million.
+In the Japanese retaliation against the Chinese communists, the population in North China dropped from 45 million to 25 million.
 With this level of violence, political ideals are what buoys the resistance up.
 It also allowed humanitarian treatment of prisoners by the communist forces to be maintained.

 In a people's war it is important that war is kept subordinate to politics.
 This is the first stage of extracting politics from the war machine.
 Politics here means the creation of a civil administration from the ground up.
 For Mao the most important goal and foundation of this politics was the redistribution of land from rich to poor.

 A militarised politics can easily segue into a totalitarian politics as it did in China via conventional warfare against the American-backed Kuomintang.

 People's war became the principal instrument of self-determination and social change in the third world from around the 1950s.
 If a population is united, an imperial war against it is difficult to win.
-Charles de Gaulle understood this in relation to Algeria in 1958.
+Charles de Gaulle understood this in relation to Algerian War in 1958.
 Even when he had achieved a military victory it did not lead to a political one.